agentcontest/massim_2020/docs/protocol.md

 An agent should respond with an `ACTION` message to all `REQUEST-ACTION` messages it receives (within the time limit).

+Aside from these necessary messages, the clients may also send optional `STATUS-REQUEST` messages which are answered by `STATUS-RESPONSE` messages containing some information about the current server configuration.

 ## Reconnection

 If an agent loses the connection to the server, it may reconnect using the standard `AUTH-REQUEST` message.
 Auhtentication proceeds as before.
 If authentication was successful and the agent reconnects into a running simulation, the `SIM-START` message is sent again.
 If it coincides with a new simulation step, the order of `SIM-START` and `REQUEST-ACTION` messages is not guaranteed.